-Rageh Omaar – Broadcaster, Guest Speaker and Conference Facilitator.
+Rageh Omaar is a Broadcaster, Guest Speaker and Conference Facilitator.

-Rageh Omaar was educated at Cheltenham Boys College and later Oxford University where he gained a BA Honours in Modern History.
+Educated at Cheltenham Boys College, Rageh later studied at Oxford University where he gained a BA Honours in Modern History.

-Rageh Omaar studied Arabic at the University of Jordan, and went on to be appointed Amman Correspondent, before becoming the BBC’s Developing World Correspondent from 1998 covering stories ranging from drought in Ethiopia to devastating floods in Mozambique.
+Rageh Omaar studied Arabic at the University of Jordan and went on to be appointed Amman Correspondent.
+He later became the BBC’s Developing World Correspondent from 1998 covering stories ranging from drought in Ethiopia to devastating floods in Mozambique.

 His first book Revolution Day drew from the diaries he kept while in Iraq.

-Rageh’s recent documentaries include: Coping with the Tsunami and 7/7: A Test of Faith with Rageh Omaar.
+Rageh’s documentaries include Coping with the Tsunami and 7/7: A Test of Faith with Rageh Omaar.
 For the BBC’s Africa Series he has interviewed Nelson Mandela.
-Other recent work includes a BBC Panorama Special, Knives – A Teenage War Zone and BBC4’s An Islamic Journey Through Europe, a 90 minute documentary which uncovers the hidden story of Europe’s Islamic past.
+Other work includes a BBC Panorama Special, Knives – A Teenage War Zone and BBC4’s An Islamic Journey Through Europe, a 90-minute documentary which uncovers the hidden story of Europe’s Islamic past.

 Rageh Omaar rose to prominence as the BBC’s man in Baghdad.
 His reports from the beleaguered Iraq capital became a regular feature on news bulletins in the UK and around the world.